IVF Success Rates

 How accurate are the mathematics?

 Statistics are used as predictions and for any degree of accuracy there has to be a sufficient number of cases.
 The HFEA writes: “If there is only a small number of women in an age group it can make results appear to be very changeable, when expressed as a percentage… For this reason, we do not present percentages where the group size (for instance the number of cycles performed) is fewer than 50.”
 As Concept Fertility has a relatively small number of cycles in each age group, any percentage we publish could potentially be quite variable, so the numbers in our table should be seen as indicative only when used for predictions.
+This is illustrated in the above tables where some of our figures appear to be higher than the national average and some appear to be lower.

 So, do useful statistics exist anywhere?
 Read on…